Serious Eats: Drinks

 Thankfully, this is where America's new crop of artisan cider-makers come in.
 With a complexity on par with your favorite white wine, hard cider complements roast turkey perfectly.
 Cider's acidic backbone (from the presence of naturally occurring malic acid) helps cut through the richest gravies and the densest stuffings.

-Here are few great ciders to serve at your Thanksgiving celebration.
+Here are a few great ciders to serve at your Thanksgiving celebration.

 Farnum Hill Semi-Dry Cider